DataPaws/sp_MonitorServiceBroker/README.md

 # sp_MonitorServiceBroker
 This is a free tool from **[DataPaws Consulting](https://datapawsconsulting.com)** for SQL Server Database Administrators to monitor the status of Service Broker enabled databases.
-It’s designed to detect if Service Broker is disabled, log the results, and optionally attempt to automatically re-enable it.
+It’s designed to detect and alert on if Service Broker is disabled, log the results, and optionally attempt to automatically re-enable it.

 # What does sp_MonitorServiceBroker do?
   • Review the Service Broker status of your SQL Server databases quickly and easily <br>